symfony/symfony-docs/guides/en/Testing/Overview.markdown

 Functional Tests
 ----------------

-Functional tests are no different from unit tests as far as PHPUnit is concerned.
-But as functional tests exercise controllers and views, they are run in their own environment and have their own configuration stored in `config_test.yml`:
+Functional tests check the integration of the different layers of an application (from the routing to the views).
+They are no different from unit tests as far as PHPUnit is concerned, but they have a very specific workflow:

-    [yml]
-    # config_test.yml
-    imports:
-        - { resource: config_dev.yml }

-    web.config:
-        toolbar: false

-    zend.logger:
-        priority: debug

-    kernel.test: ~

-A Symfony2 functional tests also extend a special test case class that provides tools that simulate a client.
-This client is enabled with the `kernel.test` configuration block above.

-The sandbox comes with a simple test class for `HelloController`:
+ * Make a request;
+ * Test the response;
+ * Click on a link or submit a form;
+ * Test the response;
+ * Rinse and repeat.

+Requests, clicks, and submissions are done by a client that knows how to talk to the application.
+To access such a client, your tests need to extends the Symfony2 `WebTestCase` class.
+The sandbox provides a simple functional test for `HelloController` that reads as follows:

     [php]
     // src/Application/HelloBundle/Tests/Controller/HelloControllerTest.php